top of page

 Search

-7 Most Popular AI Voice Generators for Making Music in 2023
+10 Best AI Singing Voice Generators for Making Music in 2024

-In April 2023, when the AI Drake song Heart on my Sleeve went viral, labels successfully took it down across all streaming platforms.
-By the time that happened, the song had a reported 600,000 Spotify streams, 15 million TikTok views, and 275,000 Youtube views.
+In April 2023, an AI Drake song featuring The Weeknd was published.
+This track, titled Heart on my Sleeve, had a reported 600,000 Spotify streams, 15 million TikTok views, and 275,000 Youtube views when labels clamped down and ordered a takedown.

-Holly Herndon, an established singer with notable impact in the AI music space, trained artificial intelligence on her own voice and is offering it as a service, under the name Holly+.
-She also has her own AI music podcast where she discusses these topics.
+Back in 2021, the popular indie artist Holly Herndon trained an artificial intelligence model on her own voice and released it under the name Holly+.
+She sells access to it via a DAO and has an AI music podcast where she discusses these topics in detail.

 There are a lot of AI voice generators out there, but most are not designed for musicians.
 This article only focuses on the vocal apps that you can use to start creating vocal melodies with artificial intelligence.